Abortion Law: A Woman’s Right to Choose

 I had been around politics long enough to know you can never rely on any promise made in private.
 With this in mind, I agreed to attend a press conference with the Attorney-General and Deputy Premier.
 Consequently, the next day, in front of television cameras, they both publicly committed to abortion law reform.
 They promised that a re-elected Palaszczuk Government would proceed with this reform.

-Once the two senior ALP figures had committed to abortion law reform, it was conditional on the ALP winning the next state election.
-I took the safe bet that the ALP would be re-elected in Queensland, which they were, partly thanks to an unpopular LNP Government in Canberra.
+Once the two senior ALP figures had committed to abortion law reform, it was conditional on the Queensland ALP winning the next state election.
+They were, largely thanks to an unpopular LNP Government in Canberra.
 My judgement was sound.
-Labor were re-elected, they honoured our deal (and their public commitment).
+Following the election Labor honoured our deal (and their public commitment).
 They passed a law decriminalising abortion in Queensland!

 Timeline to Victory